ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

     Notice how we updated the comment describing what our `OnSwitchInteraction` function does.

 8. Press **Play** and interact with the switch.
-Now press <kbd>TAB</kbd> to pause gameplay and look in the Hierarchy.
+Now press ++tab++ to pause gameplay and look in the Hierarchy.
 You should see "**LightTemplate**" at the bottom of the Hierarchy.
 Depending on where you are in the scene, you may even be able to see the light, which spawned at coordinates "0 0 0".

 9. Time to change the spawn location to the light bulb.